pfsense/docs/source/releases/2-1-3-new-features-and-changes.rst

 2.1.3 New Features and Changes
 ==============================

-2.1.3 follows very shortly after
-:doc:`2.1.2 </releases/2-1-2-new-features-and-changes>` and is primarily a security release.
+pfSense® software version 2.1.3 follows very shortly after :doc:`2.1.2 </releases/2-1-2-new-features-and-changes>` and is primarily a security release.
 Refer to the :doc:`2.1.1 release notes </releases/2-1-1-new-features-and-changes>` for changes from 2.1 to 2.1.1 and :doc:`2.1.2 release notes </releases/2-1-2-new-features-and-changes>` for changes